ruizhao26/STE-FlowNet/README.md

 }
 ```

+If you have questions about our code, you can contact:

+Ziluo Ding (ziluo@pku.edu.cn)

+Rui Zhao (ruizhao@stu.pku.edu.cn)

 ## Acknowledgement

 Parts of this code were derived from [chan8972/Spike-FlowNet](https://github.com/chan8972/Spike-FlowNet).
 Please also consider to cite [Spike-FlowNet](https://link.springer.com/chapter/10.1007/978-3-030-58526-6_22) if you'd like to cite our paper.